ebjorntvedt-csgroup/production-common/docs/architecture/README.md

 The goal is to transform the existing software in such a way that it can be used together with SCDF.
 This will have an impact on the way how the software will be deployed to the cluster as well as the configuration will be set.

 ### Design Standard and Convention
-In order to give a better overview about the general system and focus on the important aspects, most diagrams shown will be an abstraction of the system behind.
+In order to give a better overview of the general system and focus on the important aspects, most diagrams shown will be an abstraction of the system behind.
 Thus most of the diagrams will show that the microservices are communicating with each other.

 However normally between all microservices there will be kafka topics that are storing the events and handling the communication between the different services.
 Just in case the kafka system will be important, it will be shown.
 Additionally the diagrams will in general also not provide information about different timeliness that are existing within the system.